blueag8/Photography_Website/README.md

  8. Admin access pages made more "user friendly" as Henk will be maintaing it himself.
  9. Filters need to be added for categories as per Henks wishes.
  10. Background images for individual pages need adjusting in the templates which extend from the base.html.
+11. If user is not logged in for checkout after login redirect back to the cart rather than to home.

 # Testing
 ### Manual